ibm-cloud-docs/hs-crypto/set-up-cli.md

     ```
     {: pre}

-    To find out the regions that {{site.data.keyword.hscrypto}} supports, see [Regions and locations](/docs/services/hs-crypto?topic=hs-crypto-regions).
+    To find out the regions that {{site.data.keyword.hscrypto}} supports, see [Regions and locations](/docs/hs-crypto?topic=hs-crypto-regions).

-  * On Windows, in **Control Panel**, type `environment variable` in the search box to locate the Environment Variables window.
+  * On the Windows&reg; operating system, in **Control Panel**, type `environment variable` in the search box to locate the Environment Variables window.
 Create a KP_PRIVATE_ADDR environment variable and set the value to the endpoint that is displayed on the **Manage** tab of your provisioned {{site.data.keyword.hscrypto}} dashboard.
 For example, `https://api.us-south.hs-crypto.cloud.ibm.com:<port>`.

   You can also retrieve the endpoint URL through the API.
 For details, [check out the {{site.data.keyword.hscrypto}} key management API reference doc](https://{DomainName}/apidocs/hs-crypto){: external}.

   Depending on whether you are using public or private endpoint, choose the corresponding endpoint URL to set the value of the KP_PRIVATE_ADDR environment variable.
   {: important}

-3. Set the KP_INSTANCE_ID environment variable on you workstation:
+3. Set the KP_INSTANCE_ID environment variable on your workstation:

-  * On Linux or MacOS, run the following command:
+  * On the Linux operating system or MacOS, run the following command:

     ```
     export KP_INSTANCE_ID=<instance_ID>